Melilla (Congress of Deputies constituency): 1993 general election

-1990 by-election

 1989 general election

-The results of the 1989 general election in Melilla were declared void by the Spanish Constitutional Court because of perceived irregularities in the vote tally, with provisional results awarding the district's single seat to the Spanish Socialist Workers' Party (PSOE) by 507 votes.
-After a by-election was held on 25 March 1990, the district's seat was won by the People's Party (PP) by a large majority of 3,007 votes.
+The results of the 1989 general election in Melilla were annulled by the Spanish Constitutional Court because of perceived irregularities in the vote tally, with provisional results awarding the district's single seat to the Spanish Socialist Workers' Party (PSOE) by 507 votes.
+After a re-run election was held on 25 March 1990, the district's seat was won by the People's Party (PP) with a large majority of 3,007 votes.